lazell/jazz_music/README.md

 This project has two components:  the Ensemble model and the Neural Net model.
 To build a baseline to model, I first took the Ensemble model approach.
-I extracting from each song harmonic and;
+I extracted from each song harmonic and;
 percussive tempo, total beat count per song, 12 pitch prominence scores, and relative root mean square energy values.
 I then prototyped various machine learning models and compared